 Artificial Intelligence (AI) is influencing every aspect of the global economy, including investment banking.
 Ryan Roser, Director of Data Science and Text Analytics, and Sofia Spencer, Head of Digital for Investment Banking, explore how AI can be used to predict opportunity in M&A.

-- Thomson Reuters Labs, in San Francisco, has developed a quantitative prediction of M&A targets by analyzing text, patent and fundamental content.
+- Our labs in San Francisco have developed a quantitative prediction of M&A targets by analyzing text, patent and fundamental content.

-- The team overcame data quality challenges as they made use of the Thomson Reuters deals database.
+- The team overcame data quality challenges as they made use of our deals database.

-- A recent Thomson Reuters webinar — the first in our Investment Banking Digitalization series — explores whether AI can help uncover hidden M&A opportunities and targets.
+- A recent webinar — the first in our Investment Banking Digitalization series — explores whether AI can help uncover hidden M&A opportunities and targets.

 We believe that we’re on the cusp of a technological transformation where investment bank are engaging in significant investments into technology.
 It can transform their workflow to drive efficiency, drive growth opportunities and the automation of certain workflows and potentially create new business models.